Covington Farmers Market

 We’re proud to announce that the Covington Farmers Market will be year-round in 2019!
 We’ll continue our regular hours of 9 AM - 1 PM, and be located both indoors during the cooler months, and outdoors once the weather warms a bit.
 Check out our locations below!

 January 5th - April 27th: The Roebling Room at Smoke Justis, 302 Court St., Covington, KY, 41011

-May 4th - October 26th: We’ll be in our dedicated 3rd St. location, between Scott and Court Streets.
+May 4th - October 26th: We’ll be in our dedicated 3rd St. location, between Scott and Greenup Streets.

 Our programming will be consistent each week: formal classes and activities begin at 9AM, and Children's Garden planting, weeding, and watering starts at 9 AM and meets every hour, on the hour.
 Check out the info below for specifics!

 May 4th - October 26th, Saturdays, 9 AM - 1 PM